jamesojx97/e-commerce_project_extended/README.md

 ### Approach

 I considered what the merchant integrating Stripe may require in terms of their checkout flow and the business logic necessary.
 This is why I chose to show local Payment Methods such as Alipay and GrabPay in addition to cards.
 From past experience, merchants choosing to integrate Payment Element often have their own business logic they want to run prior to creating the Payment Intent.
 Thus, I chose an advanced integration design - **Finalize Payments on the Server**.
 This demonstrates to the merchant how the implementation is flexible enough to accommodate their custom business logic such as inspecting card details to determine if discounts are applicable.
+Error handling such as prevention of multiple submissions and submitting card payment details without valid expiration dates or CVC formats has been included.

 ### Documentation